Târgoviște Princely Court: Before XVII

 In 1427, crusader Johann Schiltberger mentioned Târgoviște as Wallachia's capital alongside Argeș.
 Although his work was edited 31 years later, it suggests the city had fortifications by 1396.

-Internal records attest to the princely court during Mircea the Elder's reign in 1417-1418.
+Internal records attest to the princely court during Mircea the Elder's reign in 1417–1418.
 Archaeological findings support this, dating back to his time.

 Expansion of fortifications occurred half a century later when Târgoviște became the sole Wallachian capital (1431), possibly during Vlad Dracul or Vlad the Impaler's reigns.
 It's confirmed that after mid-15th century, these fortifications were the country's largest.

 Matei Basarab doubled wall thickness, rebuilt the defense ditch, and added 10 bastions.
 A document from November 17, 1476, mentions the fortress's governor, highlighting its military importance.

 Towards the late 16th century, Voivode Petru Cercel expanded the citadel's interior area, also improving utilities.

-However, the pinnacle of development was during Matei Basarab's reign.
-He nearly doubled wall thickness, rebuilt the defense ditch, and added 10 bastions.

-Unfortunately, the fortifications were tested during the 1653 revolt of the seimeni, leading to their dismantling under Prince Gheorghe Ghica (1659-1660) following an Ottoman request.
+Unfortunately, the fortifications were tested during the 1653 revolt of the seimeni, leading to their dismantling under Prince Gheorghe Ghica (1659–1660) following an Ottoman request.